Gurrt/software-process/assignment-2/assignment2_combined.md

 iteration for the existing code base, which RUP does only once the whole project is finished as part of their quality assurance..

-Iterative development has the problem also that requires to deliver products constantly.
+Scrum development has the problem that it requires to deliver products constantly.
 This leads to a situation in which some operations need to be repeated every sprint when in RUP they only need to be performed once when the product is delivered.
 The backlog needs to be